alexisflesch/mathquest/app/handler_audit_report.md

 # Backend Event Handler Audit Report
 Generated: 2025-06-16T20:53:19.120356

+## [2025-06-23] Enforce Timer/Session Logic by Game Status in gameAnswerHandler
+- Root Cause: Timer/session selection was ambiguous when both LIVE and DEFERRED sessions existed for a user.
+The handler could use the wrong timer/session, causing 'timer expired' errors in deferred mode after live play.
+- Solution: At the timer/session selection point, always check `gameState.status`.
+If 'active', use live/global session/timer.
+If not, use deferred/per-user session/timer.
+This guarantees correct logic for all users and modes.
+- Logging: Added explicit logs to confirm which logic path is used for each answer submission.
+- See `plan.md` for updated checklist and testing steps.

+## [2025-06-23] Deferred Tournament Timer Modernization
+- Replaced all direct Redis timer set/get in `runDeferredQuestionSequence` (deferredTournamentFlow.ts) with CanonicalTimerService.
+- All timer operations now use canonical key format for deferred tournaments.
+- Removed custom timer key logic and related logs.
+- Updated logs to reflect canonical service usage.
+- See `plan.md` for checklist and testing steps.

+## [2025-06-23] Deferred Tournament Timer Modernization (cont'd)
+- Fixed bug where per-user timer was not reset between questions/attempts in deferred mode, causing time to accumulate and excessive penalties.
+- Now explicitly resets the timer before starting it for each question in deferredTournamentFlow.ts.
+- See plan.md for updated checklist and testing steps.

 ## 📊 Summary
 - Total handler registrations found: 151
 - Unique events: 91